Block Threads

 Keep your account.

-Fella blocks Threads on iPhone by default and gives you one emergency 5-minute unlock a day, so a quick check does not become another feed spiral.
+Fella blocks Threads on iPhone by default and gives you one 5-minute emergency unlock per session, so a quick check does not become another feed spiral.

 Threads is useful until it becomes automatic.
 You open it for one reply, a trending topic, or a post someone sent you.
 A few minutes later, the For You feed has turned a small check into another round of public conversation, replies, reposts, and reaction scanning.